NeilJustice/ZenUnitAndMetalMock/README.md

 ./TestScripts/RunAllDebugTests.sh
 ```

-### On Windows How To Build ZenUnit And ZenMock Unit Tests, Run The Unit Tests, Then Install ZenUnit.h And ZenMock.h
+### On Windows How To Build, Test, And Install ZenUnit.h And ZenMock.h

 ```
 git clone https://github.com/NeilJustice/ZenUnitAndZenMock